 - Please read the section about maintaining the boiler in the summer months carefully.
 Failure to protect your boiler from condensation during the warmer months can result in damage and voiding of your warranty.
 (See page 22) - The section about operating the boiler in the event of a power failure is important for the safety of the boiler itself as well as ensuring that you have heat during a power failure.
-(See page 13) - Do not use any flammable liquid (gasoline, lighter fluid, etc.) to help start or maintain a fire in your boiler as this can result in serious injury and property damage. - Be sure to keep all combustibles outside of the fire clearances as specified.
+(See page 13) - CAUTION: Do not use any flammable liquid (gasoline, lighter fluid, etc.) to help start or maintain a fire in your boiler as this can result in serious injury and property damage. - CAUTION: Do not burn Garbage, Gasoline, Naphtha, Engine Oil, or other inappropriate materials. - Be sure to keep all combustibles outside of the fire clearances as specified.
 (See page 8) - Make sure that the nozzle does not become plugged with ash. - See table of set up values for draft requirements during operation.
 (See page 18)